- December 17, 2014

 If you use, suggest or recommend a specific nonprofit to people- donate!

 If you cannot donate, offer something.
-You can volunteer, spread the word to colleagues, family and friends, share via social media, give in-kind, or help with events.
-Just don’t do nothing (sorry for the double negatives).
+You can volunteer, spread the word to colleagues, family, and friends, share via social media, give in-kind, or help with events.
+Just don’t do anything (sorry for the double negatives).
 Big smile!